Working at Balsamiq

 We have one product for now, Balsamiq Mockups.
 It went from unknown to gold standard in 3 years, sold over 100,000 licenses in four years, and continues to grow and evolve.
 It's universally loved by its users, and is opinionated in what it does and what it doesn't do.

 That said, it's far from being mature...there is A TON of work to do.

-Mockups is still growing (see revenue chart below) and is still relatively unknown.
+Mockups is still growing (see the customers page) and is still relatively unknown.

 We also know all software has a lifetime, so we're keeping lots of money in the bank so that, should the market ever dry up, we'll have plenty of time to come up with something else.
 Because we invest so much in having great people, we're not worried.